 When a potential buyer visits a vendor's page by clicking your HopLink, ClickBank's referral tracking system records that you were responsible for the traffic.
 If that user buys the product within 60 days, you get credit for the sale and receive a commission.

 If you are a vendor, you see information about how much of your traffic and sales were driven by each affiliate.

-A Tracking ID is an alphanumeric string of up to 100 characters, including numbers, letters, and underscores, that you can add to the end of a HopLink.
+A Tracking ID is an alphanumeric string of up to 100 characters, including numbers, lowercase letters, and underscores, that you can add to the end of a HopLink.
 Your Tracking IDs are visible only to you as the affiliate, so the vendor you send customers to won't be able to view your Tracking IDs.

 When a customer follows a HopLink with a Tracking ID, and when they purchase a product, the Tracking ID is linked with those events.
 You can use tracking IDs to differentiate between different sources of traffic and compare your promotional methods.

 For example, let's say you're promoting the same product on a blog, in a forum post, and on Twitter.
 Rather than using one HopLink across all traffic sources, you could use three HopLinks with different Tracking IDs for each medium.
 If the initial hoplink was http://example.hop.clickbank.net, you could use these Tracking IDs and HopLinks: